Toronto Blue Jays: Radio

 Former Blue Jays pitcher Dirk Hayhurst filled in for Morris for some games during the 2013 season.

 Another former catcher for the Blue Jays, Gregg Zaun, has served as the occasional colour commentator from the 2011 season until the end of the 2017 season when he was terminated amid accusations of improper conduct from several female employees.

 Following Howarth's retirement in the 2017 season, Ben Wagner was hired as the primary radio play-by-play announcer, splitting said duties with Dan Shulman and Mike Wilner.
+After Dan moved exclusively to television in 2023, his son Ben Shulman was eventually brought in to do select games before becoming the primary radio announcer as of 2024.
+Ben is paired with Chris Leroux on the Blue Jays radio broadcasts.

 In November 2020, Mike Wilner was laid off by the team.
 In February 2021, it was announced that "in an effort to minimize travel and closely adhere to team, league, and government protocols related to the pandemic", all radio broadcasts for the 2021 season will be a simulcast of the television broadcast.
 Wagner will assume an alternative role.
 However, once the Blue Jays returned to Rogers Centre in late July 2021, dedicated radio broadcasts resumed.

 The Blue Jays have the largest geographical home market in all of baseball, encompassing all of Canada.
 Despite this, the number of radio stations that broadcast games is actually quite small.
 Only 18 radio stations across the country aired at least some Blue Jays games during the 2021 season, which is fewer affiliates than most MLB teams, which have more stations covering smaller geographic areas.